Just what is a caucus anyway?

 So just how does a caucus work?
 First, the word “precinct” is essential.
 These meetings start at the precinct level, meaning you head to the location where your caucus is held and find the room or corner for your voting precinct.
 In big suburbs, there might be 20 or 30 precincts, each meeting in a separate room in the high school.
 In small towns, there might just be one precinct for the whole municipality.

-Caucuses are partisan.
+Caucuses ARE partisan.
 You go to the caucus that you identify with.
 So, you head into the high school and look for your precinct number and head to the one for the DFL or Republicans.
 Then, there you are in a room with your neighbors, but only the neighbors of your party.
 This can be a shocker sometimes.
-The crazy neighbor who looks like a hippie from 1965 is a Republican?
+Crazy neighbor Warren B. Sorenson who looks like a hippie from 1965 is a Republican?
 What?
-Or maybe you bump into a sweet quiet neighbor in your DFL precinct and find out she’s the very feisty chairperson.
+Or maybe you bump into sweet, quiet Sarah Wong in your DFL precinct and find out she’s the very feisty chairperson.

 In many towns, the Republicans and Democrats meet in the same building, so you can look out for people you know and see if they head to the second floor (DFL) or the main floor (Republicans).
 There are even caucuses for the other parties, such as Legalize Marijuana Now.